Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 - Search for the game on ProtonDB

 ## Planned features
-- Customized instalation options
-- Play game with custom wine (Proton maybe but can be bugs)
+- Play game with custom wine (Lutris Wine/Proton maybe but can lead to bugs)
 - Sync installed games with an existing Epic Games instalation folder
+- Import a already installed game
 - Get the Free game of the week
-- Logout (why not?)

 ## Binaries supported right now
-- AppImage, DEB, Pacman and TAR.XZ (with the heroic binary and all dependecies)
+- DEB, RPM, Pacman, AppImage and TAR.XZ (with the heroic binary and all dependecies)
-- Will release RPMs and maybe FlatPak put on AUR as well as soon as possible.
+- Might think about Flatpak in the future as well
-- There is a AUR version right now for the AppImage: https://aur.archlinux.org/packages/heroic-games-launcher-appimage/
+- There is a AUR version right now: https://aur.archlinux.org/packages/heroic-games-launcher-bin/

 ## How to build and run locally